-When the dog days of summer strike, there’s no better place to be with your pooch than pet-friendly Cape Cod!
+When the dog days of summer strike, there’s no better place to be with your pooch than dog-friendly Cape Cod!

-Coast along the relatively flat and paved Cape Cod Rail Trail, a 25 mile bikeway that runs from South Yarmouth all the way to Wellfleet.
+Coast with your dog along the relatively flat and paved Cape Cod Rail Trail, a 25 mile bikeway that runs from South Yarmouth to Wellfleet.
 Take your time to enjoy the charming towns and beautiful natural scenery along the way.
-If you choose to camp at Nickerson State Park, the trail conveniently converges right off of the main entrance, where you can also find bike rentals.
+The trail conveniently converges right off of the main entrance of Nickerson State Park, where you can find bike rentals and camping.

-Dogs are allowed on leash on National Seashore beaches, even during the summer, with some restrictions.
+National Seashore beaches allow dogs on leash, even during the summer, with some restrictions.
 Visit at the right time of year, and you can even spot a whale without ever leaving land!

 No visit to Cape Cod would be complete without a lobster roll.
 The Knack in Orleans is the perfect post-beach stop.
-With a walk-up counter and patio seating, it was super dog-friendly – the employees took turns coming out to say hi to our pup and give him treats and water.
+With a walk-up counter and patio seating, it was super dog-friendly.
+Tthe employees took turns coming out to say hi to our pup and give him treats and water.

-We hit the inevitable traffic driving home, so before crossing the Sagamore Bridge, we made a detour to the little town of Sandwich.
+Before crossing the Sagamore Bridge, make a detour to the little town of Sandwich.
 The Shipwreck welcomes leashed pets in the large yard with plenty of picnic tables, Adirondack chairs, and lawn games.
 Hungry for a little more?
 Nearby Off the Grid serves up mouth-watering BBQ out of a funky, painted school bus.